 Years 7-9

-Students study all three sciences (chemistry, physics and biology) at key stage 3 and cover a wide variety of topics that are designed to fully prepare students for the new GCSE curriculum.
-Topics include areas such as breathing and respiration, acids and alkalis and forces and motion.
-These provide students with a wide range of skills and knowledge to enable them to engage with Science and to begin GCSE with the necessary skills.
-Key stage 3 science also includes introduction to laboratory safety and how to use practical equipment.
-Students will have the opportunity to engage with practical science as well as the theory, allowing them to learn content whilst also developing vital practical skills.
+Students study all three sciences (chemistry, physics and biology) at key stage 3, covering a broad range of topics designed to prepare them fully for the new GCSE curriculum.
+These include areas such as breathing and respiration, acids and alkalis, and forces and motion.
+Together, these topics help students develop a strong foundation of scientific knowledge and skills, enabling them to engage confidently with science and begin GCSE study well prepared.

 Assessment

-Students are assessed at the end of every topic via a written test.
-Their general class work and contribution to practical will also be taken into account.
+Students are assessed at the end of each topic through a written test.
+Ongoing classwork and contributions to practical activities are also taken into account.

 Topics covered